RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5005-O/Datasheet/README.md

   caption="Bottom view of the board with interfaces" />

-For example, it is recommended to attach a temperature sensor outside of the base board, as shown in the Figure 6.
-It allows to get more accurate measurements, since temperature sensor located in the top layer of the base board could be interfered by the heating introduced by other modules.
+For example, it is recommended to attach a temperature sensor outside of the base board, as shown in **Figure 6**.
+It allows getting more accurate measurements since the temperature sensor located in the top layer of the base board could be interfered with by the heating introduced by other modules.

 <rk-img
   src="/assets/images/wisblock/rak5005-o/datasheet/7.temperature-sensor-out.png"